MurilloGroupMSU/spartan/tutorial.md

 import spartan as sp
 ```

 This step customizes the default settings for `matplotlib`, which can then be used as usual.
 Many changes to the default matplotlib style are made by spartan, all with the goal of making the plot more tidy.
-A few of of the changes are:
+A few of the changes are:

 * removal of unnecessary spines,
 * a dim grid,